obsidian-tasks-group/obsidian-tasks/docs/Queries/Global Query.md

 >     tags include work
 >     ```

+## Ignoring the global query

 If you need to ignore the Global Query in a given Tasks block you may add `ignore global query` instruction to any place of the block.

+For example, this allows you to have your task seaches ignore certain folders by default.
+And then in few searches, you can enable searching for tasks in those folders.

 > [!example]
 >